 N.B.
-You need to pre-register your intention to submit a Supplementary score.
+You need to pre-register your intention to submit a General Play Score.

-Preferably this should be done using the HowDidIDo (HDID) App but if this is not possible you must inform the Pro Shop of your intention to submit a Supplementary Score BEFORE starting your round.
+Preferably this should be done using the HowDidIDo (HDID) App but if this is not possible you must inform the Pro Shop of your intention to submit a General Play Score BEFORE starting your round.

 So we have Slope Rating and a Handicap Index.